E-C37/Recommandation-algorythm/README.md

 # Recommandation algorithm
-The scope: being part of the Netfilx data science team The goal: To create personalized recommendations for movies to users in R language and present it with a Shiny App.
-The data-bases: a list of movies with its title and genre, a list of rated movies by a specific user
+The scope: being part of the Netfilx data science team \n The goal: To create personalized recommendations for movies to users in R language and present it with a Shiny App. \n The data-bases: a list of movies with its title and genre, a list of rated movies by a specific user \n

 You can find different script according to the method/algorithm used: